blitz-js/blitz/examples/i18n-next-rosetta/README.md

 ### Create locales

 Create a directory named `i18n` in your project.
 If you are using TypeScript you can define the type schema and create every locale based on that interface.
-An Example:
+An example:

 ```ts
 export interface MyLocale {